pleets/devbox-station/README.md

-# PHP Web Dockerfiles
+# DevBox Station

-This project allows you to run a PHP web environment to execute your web projects by avoiding installing any software package on your machine other than `docker`  and `docker-compose`.
+This project provides a complete development environment for web applications, allowing you to run your projects by avoiding installing any software package on your machine other than `docker` and `docker-compose`.
+It supports both PHP and Node.js applications.

 ## 1. Requirements